vijikalavarkar/Jack/README.md

-# Its a Jack Home page
+# Its a Jack Home page - Developers